TendTo/rules_doxygen/README.md

 use_repo(doxygen_extension, "doxygen")
 ```

-When you do so, you must also provide the SHA256 of the given doxygen installation.
+When you do so, you must also provide the SHA256 of the given doxygen archive.
 If you don't know the SHA256 value, just leave it empty.
 The build will fail with an error message containing the correct SHA256.

 ```bash
 Download from https://github.com/doxygen/doxygen/releases/download/Release_1_10_0/doxygen-1.10.0.windows.x64.bin.zip failed: class com.google.devtools.build.lib.bazel.repository.downloader.UnrecoverableHttpException Checksum was 2135c1d5bdd6e067b3d0c40a4daac5d63d0fee1b3f4d6ef1e4f092db0d632d5b but wanted 0000000000000000000000000000000000000000000000000000000000000000
 ```

+> [!Tip]
+> Not indicating the platform will make the configuration apply to the platform it is running on.
+> The build will fail when the download does not match the SHA256 checksum, i.e. when the platform changes.
+> Unless you are using a system-wide doxygen installation, you should always specify the platform.

 #### System-wide doxygen installation